-As the items were lifted from the muddy cornfield, they were transported to the limestone caves of the Kansas City where the dark, coolness kept them preserved until the treasure hunters could figure out what to do with their find.
+As crates were lifted from the muddy cornfield, they were transported to the limestone caves of Kansas City.
+There, the dark, cool environment kept them preserved until the treasure hunters could figure out what to do with their find.

-Greg Hawley was killed in an automobile crash in 2009, but David and the rest of the family are now leading experts on organic preservation and the Arabia Steamboat Museum is considered the most comprehensive collection of pre-Civil War artifacts on display in the United States.
+Sadly, Greg Hawley was killed in an automobile crash in 2009.
+David and the rest of the family are now considered to be leading experts on organic preservation.
+The Arabia Steamboat Museum is considered the most comprehensive collection of pre-Civil War artifacts on display in the U.S.